pstsf/school-project/README.md

 ### Git

-By merge conflict google how to resolve, for example with kdiff3
+* By merge conflict google how to resolve, for example with kdiff3
+* To create a new branch based on the branch which is current: git checkout -b new.branch
+* To add changes to the local git staging: git add . -A
+* To stash changes: git stash
+* To reapply stashed changes to the current branch: git stash apply
+* To switch to existing branch git checkout branch.name
+* Before doing anything refresh the meta information: git fetch -p origin